band-tracker/Harmonie/README.md

 # Harmonie

 Keep your band up to date with real time alerts with this band management app, utilizing MongoDB/Mongoose, Express, Node.js, Twilio and more!

 # App Info

 This is a back-end app, with Twilio text-message integration.
+The data you will get back when going to our app will be in JSON.
+The idea was to practice back-end development with the idea that it could be combined with a front-end in the future.

+There are users, bands, concerts, and rehearsals currently seeded in our database.
+We also performed data aggregations to find out band stats!

 # How to interact with the App